 Invalid drive specification Specified drive does not exist or is nonremovable

-If all tracks on the two disks being compared are the same, diskcomp displays the following message:
+If all tracks on the two disks being compared are the same (it ignores a disk's volume number), diskcomp displays the following message:

-If the tracks are not the same, diskcomp displays a message similar to the following:
+If the tracks aren't the same, diskcomp displays a message similar to the following: